awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.cluster-cache-mgmt.md

-# Fast Recovery After Failover with Cluster Cache Management for Aurora PostgreSQL<a name="AuroraPostgreSQL.cluster-cache-mgmt"></a>
+# Fast recovery after failover with cluster cache management for Aurora PostgreSQL<a name="AuroraPostgreSQL.cluster-cache-mgmt"></a>

 For fast recovery of the writer DB instance in your Aurora PostgreSQL clusters if there's a failover, use cluster cache management for Amazon Aurora PostgreSQL\.
 Cluster cache management ensures that application performance is maintained if there's a failover\.